mozilla/sign-addon/README.md

 [AMO Developer Hub](https://addons.mozilla.org/en-US/developers/addon/api/key/).

-Currently, this is intended for use in [NodeJS](https://nodejs.org/) only and should work in 0.12 or higher.
+Currently, this is intended for use in [NodeJS](https://nodejs.org/) only and should work in version 8 or higher.

 ## Command line use